 Please give feedback on how difficult this guide is to follow.
 Let me know any areas that are confusing or that don’t give enough info.

-This project is now complete and I’m starting Version 1000.3.
-I’m going to tweak this guide a bit to make it easier to follow, but for the most part it’s done.
-I’ve posted a video of PSPi Version 2 in action.
-Please continue to ask questions as needed.
-I’m happy to answer them.
+This project is now complete and I’m starting PSPi 1000 Version 2.1 and PSPi 1000 Version 3.
+I’ve posted a video below of PSPi 1000 Version 2 in action.
+Please continue to ask questions in the forum.
+I’m happy to answer them

 For those making your own version of the PSPi or a similar project, head over here to the PSPi Forum and create a topic if you have questions or need help.

 For those that want to build your own, here are the components used in the build.

 IRF7319 Dual Mosfet on eBay or Amazon

 LM393 Voltage Comparator on eBay or Amazon

 Lithium Charge Controller and Power Board on eBay or Banggood or otherMod.com